-Opium is a naturally occurring narcotic found in the seeds of the opium poppy plant and contains morphine.
+Opium is a naturally occurring narcotic, found in the seeds of the opium poppy plant, which contains morphine.

 Opium can be extracted to produce heroin, an illegal drug that has a high abuse potential.
-The cultivation of opium poppies dates back many civilizations in an effort to provide pain relief and deep sedation.
-It was also used for ritualistic purposes.
+The cultivation of poppies dates back many civilizations in an effort to provide pain relief and sedation.
+Some also used it for ritualistic purposes.
 Opium has been regulated around the world since the early twentieth century.
 Opium contains alkaloids including morphine, codeine and thebaine.
-Morphine was first isolated from the opium poppy in the early 1800’s.
+They first extracted morphine from the opium poppy in the early 1800’s.
 Heroin, first synthesized in 1874, was the first semi-synthetic opiate and was legally prescribed for a time.
 Oxycodone, derived from thebaine, was first synthesized in the early 1900’s and is marketed today under names including OxyContin and Percocet.
 Synthetic opiates including methadone and fentanyl have also been synthesized from opium and are prescribed today.

 Prescription Drugs Derived from Opium Can Cause Addiction